Edmond Blanc

 Edmond Blanc (22 February 1856 - 12 December 1920) was a horse breeder as well a French politician.

 He served as a member of the Chamber of Deputies from 1893 to 1894, and from 1898 to 1902, representing Hautes-Pyrénées.
 He also served as the mayor of La Celle Saint-Cloud.
 He was the owner of several stud farms in La Celle Saint-Cloud, Haras Villebon and Haras Hardy.
 He built the racecourse of Saint-Cloud inaugurated in 1901 along with a horse training center named La Fouilleuse.
 He won the Grand Prix de Paris seven times.

+In December 1879, he received the honorary noble title of Comes Romanus (Papal Count) granted by the Roman Curia, bestowed by Pope Leo XIII.

 The Prix Edmond Blanc at the Saint-Cloud Racecourse is named in his memory.